Sightseeing Spots

 Iwatsuki Castle Site Park

-At our building, attached to the Iwatsuki Doll Museum, we want people to learn the history and culture of Iwatsuki.
-Here you can participate in various fun events, try cafe menus, local specialties, eat locally harvested delicious vegetables, gain new knowledge, and meet new people.
-This is a place for happiness where people and information come together.
+At our exchange center, attached to the Iwatsuki Doll Museum, we promote the history and culture of Iwatsuki.
+You can participate in various fun events, try cafe menus, local specialties, eat delicious locally harvested vegetables, gain new knowledge, and meet new people!
+This is a joyful place where people and information come together.

 The Saitama City Iwatsuki Ningyo Museum